nashif/zephyr/doc/kernel/services/smp/smp.rst

 Switch-based context switching
 ==============================

-The traditional Zephyr context switch primitive has been :c:func:`z_swap`.
+The traditional Zephyr context switch primitive has been :c:func:`k_priv_swap`.
 Unfortunately, this function takes no argument specifying a thread to switch to.
 The expectation has always been that the scheduler has already made its preemption decision when its state was last modified